 Strategy Actions Success Indicator Accountable 2022/23 2023/24 2024/25 2025/26

 Capability Provide training Staff feel People & Culture

 Uplift for Staff for best ways to confident when (Workplace • • • •

 Engagement manage community engaging with Learning)

 with Community expectations and stakeholders

 hold effective and the

 conversation with community Media &

 stakeholders Communications

-O Descride training The Manager
+O Duevide training The Manager

-2. Provide training/ guidance in community is satisfied Manager
+2. Provide training/ community is satisfied Manager

-verbal and written with Council
+guidance in verbal and written with Council

 communication interactions

 skills for staff when Interactions

 engaging with the

 local community

 , , , , , , , , , , , , , , , , , , , ,

 Ensure SCC 1.
 Work with Higher People & 1 1 1

 is an inclusive community representation Culture (Human • • •

 employer and is organisations to of Aboriginal Resources)

 representative increase application and Torres

 of the rates from diverse Strait Islander,

 Shoalhaven segments of the minority Community

 community community groups and Community Connections

-0.5.4.311 people with Connections
+2. Partner with people with Connections

-2. Partner with a disability in
+2. Partner with employment a disability in

-employment providers to ensure applicant pools
+providers to ensure applicant pools

 increase applications

 from people with a

 disability